Electric process heaters are essential to some of the largest and most important global industries. These include:

 Electric immersion heaters are safer to use.
 Fuel is not as stable as electricity.
 It is more prone to fire or combustion.
 Electric process heaters come with control boxes that are equipped according to safety needs.
 They can simply protect workers from coming into contact with wires, or can even use explosion proof terminal boxes.

+Electricity is a much more efficient power source.
+A fuel-based immersion heater is only 32%-38% efficient where only ⅓ of the heat produced is actually passed on to the medium.
+Whereas electric immersion heaters are 100% efficient.
+Combine this efficiency with the rising cost of fuels, and electricity becomes an even more economical choice.
 Additionally, electric process heaters are less expensive to maintain.
 Combustion adds wear and tear to an immersion heater that you simply don’t get with electricity.
 That means electric heaters require servicing and maintenance less often, as well, damage is less common.
 As well, they have longer lifespans, so they do not need to be replaced as often.

 Electricity has a high degree of control.
 Combined with automation and Wattco temperature control panels, specific temperatures and ranges can be reached and maintained reliably.
 Automatic shut off switches prevent overheating and protect processes.